 "I have attended the networking programs and even though I am a work in progress, I know what career path I am going to take and I will succeed!" says Ayesha.

 A woman of many talents, Ayesha also enjoys praise dancing and singing gospel music at her hometown church.
-At CSE, she is an Equal Opportunity Fund (EOF) student, a four-year athlete on the women's volleyball team and is a member of the Carpe Motus dance company.
+At CSE, she is an Educational Opportunity Fund (EOF) student, a four-year athlete on the women's volleyball team and is a member of the Carpe Motus dance company.
 She is also a student ambassador and loves giving prospective students tours of the College.

 "One of the students in my tour group last year is now a student at CSE.
 It makes me feel good that I am able to express to prospective students that CSE is a college with faculty members who are willing to help you, be there for you and care about your success," says Ayesha.